The date on which the Plastic Packaging Tax (PPT) was introduced

 The minimum amount of recycled plastic a product must contain to be exempt from the PPT

-The Plastic Packaging Tax will be introduced in the UK on 1 April 2022.
+The Plastic Packaging Tax was introduced in the UK on 1 April 2022.

-The new tax will apply to all plastic packaging - i.e. predominantly plastic by weight - that does not contain at least 30% recycled plastic.
+The new tax applies to all plastic packaging - i.e. predominantly plastic by weight - that does not contain at least 30% recycled plastic.
 This includes bioplastics - i.e. plastics that are compostable, biodegradable or oxo-degradable.

 No. As the packaging manufacturer or importer, Polybags will account for the PPT and collect it on behalf of HMRC.